-- Attend weekly meetings with Emergency Services Supervisor.
+- Attend monthly meetings with Emergency Services Supervisor.

 - Works effectively with team members to provide adequate coverage during normal work hours.

-- Conforms to agreed upon scheduling for such duties as lunch coverage.
+- Conforms to agreed upon scheduling for requested duties, such as lunch coverage.

 - Works effectively with ES On-Call staff to provide accurate information.